cmu-delphi/delphi-epidata/docs/api/covidcast-signals/fb-survey.md

 | `smoothed_covid_vaccinated` | Estimated percentage of respondents who have already received a vaccine for COVID-19. **Note:** The Centers for Disease Control compiles data on vaccine administration across the United States.
 This signal may differ from CDC data because of survey biases and should not be treated as authoritative.
 However, the survey signal is not subject to the lags and reporting problems in official vaccination data. | V1 |

-These indicators are based on questions added in Wave 6 of the survey, introduced on December 19, 2020; however, item V1 was only enabled beginning January 6, 2021. **Note:** As of January 2021, vaccination items on the survey are being revised in preparation for Wave 7.
+These indicators are based on questions added in Wave 6 of the survey, introduced on December 19, 2020; however, Delphi only enabled item V1 beginning January 6, 2021. **Note:** As of January 2021, vaccination items on the survey are being revised in preparation for Wave 7.
 We may replace the signals above with new signals (with different names) if the underlying survey items change significantly.

-A weighted version of these signal, using the [survey weighting described below](#survey-weighting) to be more representative of state demographics, are also available.
+Weighted versions of these signals, using the [survey weighting described below](#survey-weighting) to be more representative of state demographics, are also available.
 They have names beginning with `smoothed_w`, such as `smoothed_waccept_covid_vaccine`.